Check if you need a certificate to export food, drink and agricultural products, and what you'll need to do in a no-deal Brexit.

 Out of date forms will be rejected and cause delays to your exports.

-You can sign up for alerts on the form finder so that you get an email when a form is updated.
+You can sign up for alerts on the form finder to get an email when a form is updated.

 Vegetables, fruit and other plants used as food: current rules